Addi-11/CorTEX/README.md

   Add suitable tools for the MedInst Dataset [tool_rag model](./tool_rag.ipynb)

+  Run to run all the generation script on all GPUS, with different data portions - [launch-gpu](./launch_all_gpus.sh)

   ## 4. Train MedINST to produce tools and parameters for input